 All three categories of solutions discussed above require additional infrastructure or network support, and thus are not immediately deployable.
 Those that have begun deployment suffer from limited or unsuccessful adoption.
 Furthermore, these solutions increase network latency, which is already known to be a major bottleneck in mobile Internet performance [29].
-In sharp contrast, we present and evaluate two novel and complementary switching mechanisms that can be fully implemented on mobile devices without requiring network or application support, and with insignificant additional latency.
-This allows our techniques to be deployed immediately without changes to applications or infrastructure.
+Our techniques allow the immediately deployment of system policies that leverage multiple networks without changes to applications or infrastructure.
+MultiNets [30] is one such example that utilizes Wait-and-Migrate to switch between cellular and WiFi networks, in order to effectively save energy, offload data from cellular networks, and/or improve performance.

 There are two solutions related to Resumption Agent.
 Resuming static content is typically supported by download managers such as wget.
 Yet, most other applications, e.g. browsers, lack resume functionality.
-Snoeren et al. [29] supported resumption through a client agent for the purpose of failover between replica servers, while keeping servers largely unchanged.
-In contrast, Resumption Agent is an application agnostic solution for network switching and provides automatic resuming capabilities for all preexisting applications.
-Furthermore, it can handle the challenges of dynamic content and secure HTTPS connections.
+Snoeren et al. [31] supported resumption through a client agent for the purpose of failover between replica servers, while keeping servers largely unchanged.
+In contrast, Resumption Agent is an application agnostic solution for network switching, providing automatic resuming capabilities for all pre-existing applications.
+Further, it can handle the challenges of dynamic content and secure HTTPS connections.

-Recently Alperovich and Noble have proposed to improve Wi-Fi performance for PC clients by switching and balancing connections between multiple Wi-Fi access points (APs), e.g., as enabled through Virtual Wi-Fi [30].
+Recently Alperovich and Noble [32] have proposed to improve Wi-Fi performance for PC clients by switching and balancing connections between multiple Wi-Fi access points (APs), e.g., as enabled through Virtual Wi-Fi [33].
 They also retain pre-existing connections on their original AP, while assigning new connections to new APs.
 Yet, our work focuses on smartphones and presents mechanisms for switching between multiple, heterogeneous networks.
-We go well beyond retaining pre-existing connections by addressing long-lived flows and supporting pre-existing applications on mobile phones.
+We go well beyond retaining pre-existing connections by addressing long-lived flows and supporting preexisting applications on mobile phones.